Renormalization: Attitudes and interpretation

 The early formulators of QED and other quantum field theories were, as a rule, dissatisfied with this state of affairs.
 It seemed illegitimate to do something tantamount to subtracting infinities from infinities to get finite answers.

-Freeman Dyson argued that these infinities are of a basic nature and cannot be eliminated by any formal mathematical procedures, such as the renormalization method.
+Dyson argued that these infinities are of a basic nature and cannot be eliminated by any formal mathematical procedures, such as the renormalization method.

 Dirac's criticism was the most persistent.
 As late as 1975, he was saying: